 Boothbay Harbor, Maine

 The next day, we decided to spend the day walking around Boothbay Harbor.
 We visited some stores to find some t-shirts for Nils.
 They have these shops where you can get 4 t-shirts for $20. and he did – nice ones.
-One reads – Boothbay Harbor – a Fishing Harbor with a drinking problem.
+One read – Boothbay Harbor – a Fishing Harbor with a drinking problem.

 I had to take a photo of this cool machine located in one of the shops – it’s an old fashioned mailbox.
+How cool would this be in your home or office?!

 Along the main street is Downeast Candies & Fudge Factory where the kids could see the man making the taffy and then of course, we had to buy a bit of fudge!